devSupporters/volder-doc/docs/api/string.md

 ```

 :::caution
-if you set `lowercase` and `uppercase` to true at the same time, it will throw an Error
+If you set `lowercase` and `uppercase` to true at the same time, it will throw an Error
 :::

 ### `whitespace: Boolean`

-if `whitespace` set to `false`,it accpet string that not have whitespace.**whitespace accpet custom error message**
+If `whitespace` set to `false`,it accpet string that not have whitespace.**whitespace accpet custom error message**

 ```js
 const username = singleVolder({ type: String, whitespace: false });